Dementia (1955 film): Analysis

 Film scholar John Parris Springer suggests that Dementia, though exhibiting elements of a horror film, functions largely as a "psycho-social critique of the violence against women endemic to patriarchal society."
 Within the dark, urban milieu of the film, an obvious metaphor for the mind, resides an equally dark social fact: that the lives of women are often defined ('marked)' by abuse, objectification, sexual threat and violence".
-Springer also asserts that, because of the Gamine's willingness to strike back at her abusers with violence, the film had to be contextualized within the horror genre, as it was the only genre at the time which allowed for depictions of such transgressions.
+Springer also asserts that, because of the Gamin's willingness to strike back at her abusers with violence, the film had to be contextualized within the horror genre, as it was the only genre at the time which allowed for depictions of such transgressions.

 Journalist Herman G. Weinberg wrote that the film's lead character suffers from an Electra complex, and is trapped in "a nightmare world in which all good has been routed leaving the girl enveloped in madness, like a protective cocoon."
 Additionally, Weinberg declared it the "first American Freudian film."

 Production

 Writer-director John Parker (1925–1981) was an aspiring film producer from Portland, Oregon, where his family owned and operated the state's popular J. J. Parker movie theater chain.
 Parker conceived the idea for Dementia based on a nightmare his secretary, Adrienne Barrett, had relayed to him.
-Parker cast Barrett in the lead role of the Gamine, a young woman wandering through Los Angeles's skid row, in what was initially planned to be a short film.
-Parker cast Bruno Ve Sota as the wealthy man the Gamine encounters, and paid him $30 for fifteen hours of shooting.
+Parker cast Barrett in the lead role of the Gamin, a young woman wandering through Los Angeles's skid row, in what was initially planned to be a short film.
+Parker cast Bruno Ve Sota as the wealthy man the Gamin encounters, and paid him $30 for fifteen hours of shooting.
 Pleased with the results, Parker decided to expand the short into a longer film.

 Dementia was shot on Hollywood studio sets and on location in Venice, California.
 Production, including editing, ended in 1953.
-Though Parker is solely credited as director, writer, and producer, Ve Sota also contributed to the film significantly, serving as a co-writer and co-director.
-According to Ve Sota, many of the scenes were improvised.
+Although Parker is solely credited as director, writer, and producer, Ve Sota claimed that he also contributed to the film significantly, serving as a co-writer and co-director, with many of the scenes having been improvised.

 The original film had no dialogue, only music and some sound effects, like doors slamming, dubbed laughter, etc. The film's music score is by avant-garde composer George Antheil, vocalized by Marni Nixon.
 There are no lyrics as such.
-Jazz musician Shorty Rogers and his band, the Giants, can be seen and heard performing in the night club scene.
+Jazz musician Shorty Rogers and his band, the Giants, can be seen and heard performing in the nightclub scene.